jaericho/jaericho.github.io/_posts/2020-08-28-Big-Bang-Theory-Recut.md

 * E19 **The Closet Reconfiguration** - A letter from Howard's Dad.
 * E21 **The Closure Alternative** - Raj and Lucy.
 Penny tried to be passionate about Leonard's interests.
 * E22 **The Proton Resurgence** - Introduction of Professor Proton.
 * E23 **The Love Spell Potential** - Raj and Lucy's date.
-Howard does impersonations during a D&D game.
+Howard does impersonations during a D&D game. *(The impersonations are hilarious.)*
 * E24 **The Bon Voyage Reaction** - Leonard goes to the North Pole.
-Raj can talk to girls now.
+Raj can talk to women now.

 ## [Season 7](https://www.imdb.com/title/tt0898266/episodes?season=7)